ADMINISTRATION:

 three-storey block was originally the Governor's residence.
 Long

-stone built wings behind create a sizeable open courtyard.
+stone built wings behind create a sizable open courtyard.
 Further

 extensions behind the main building in the late 1960s by Francis